-Although lawmakers reached an agreement to lift their nation’s legal debt ceiling while reducing almost a trillion in projected federal spending over the next decade, rating agencies are still likely to downgrade America’s creditworthiness because the budget cuts fail to eventually balance the books.
+Although lawmakers have reached an agreement to lift America’s debt ceiling while cutting almost a trillion dollars from projected public spending over the next decade, rating agencies are likely to downgrade the government’s creditworthiness.
+The budget cuts still fail to balance the books.

-After weeks of partisan procrastination, Democrats and Republicans in Congress this weekend agreed to a compromise that would extend the government’s legal ability to borrow by up to $2.8 trillion, alleviating legislators of the burden of having to debate deficit reduction again ahead of the 2012 elections.
-America’s debt now stands at over $14.3 trillion.
-Washington is projected to borrow trillions more over the years ahead.
+After weeks of partisan procrastination, Democrats and Republicans in Congress this weekend reached a compromise that extends the government’s legal ability to borrow by up to $2.8 trillion, alleviating legislators of the burden of having to debate deficit reduction again before the 2012 election.

-The bipartisan debt ceiling agreement fails to fully mend the deficit over the long term.
-Instead, it cuts close to a trillion in discretionary spending or less than $100 billion a year over the next ten years while empowering a special congressional committee to identify an additional $1.5 trillion worth of spending cuts in defense and entitlement programs.
-This committee could also agree to revenue increases by eliminating tax deductions or raising tax rates or both.
+Instead, it cuts close to a trillion in discretionary spending, or less than $100 billion annually for the next ten years, while tasking a special congressional committee with finding an additional $1.5 trillion worth of spending cuts in defense and entitlements.

-If these cuts are fully implemented — some observers doubt whether future Congresses will maintain the budget reforms — the government is expected to be $20 instead of $23 trillion in debt by 2020.
+If the cuts are fully implemented — future Congresses could reverse them — the government would be $20 instead of $23 trillion in debt by 2020.